rafalschmidt97/grokking-coding/src/1-dsaa/01-big-o/README.md

 ![](./bigo-complexity.png)

 For more about sorting (bubble, quick, merge) go to the chapter 13.
+For more about searching (linear, binary) go to the chapter 14.